Alternative cancer treatment options

 Then there is a clear issue with research and drugs.
 While new cancer drugs have to go through hoops and placebo controlled, randomised, clinical trials, many older drugs never did.
 Children´s cancers are treated with drugs untested on the young according to the MHRA.
 Cocktails of drugs are handed out to patients and rarely have these mixes been through a single clinical trial.
 And then there is the move to generic, cheaper copies of drugs.
 Rarely put through any clinical trial, the FDA even admitted to only checking some three per cent for content and never visiting the factories where they are made in China and elsewhere.
 What a mess!

 So much for evidence-based medicine.

 Finally, beware of the costs.
-Some of these ´new´, ´alternative´ treatments will cost you money at private clinics unless you are lucky enough to be accepted into an official clinical trial.
+Some of these ´new´, ´alternative´ treatments will cost you large sums of money at private clinics unless you are lucky enough to be accepted into an official clinical trial.
 No one said cancer treatment was cheap.

 We believe it is not in your interests to have a charity that ignores or jumps to dismiss major examples of alternative medicine (the ones patients enquire about).
 But what you do need is honesty.
 You need someone to describe the treatment and what it is supposed to do, and then give you an honest appraisal of whether there is or isn´t research, and whether there is controversy surrounding the treatment or whether it genuinely has the potential to become one of tomorrow´s new mainstream cancer treatments.
 That´s what we try to do.